AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

        Put_Line (C'Image);
     end Main;

-:program:`gnatprove` indicates that the assignment to :ada:`B` might fail because of the precondition, i.e., the sum of the inputs shouldn't be 0, yet :ada:`-1 + 1 = 0`.
+:program:`gnatprove` indicates that the assignment to :ada:`B` (line 8) might fail because of the precondition, i.e., the sum of the inputs shouldn't be 0, yet :ada:`-1 + 1 = 0`.
+(We will address the other output message elsewhere.)

 Let's change the argument passed to :ada:`Y` in the second call (line 8):